ajbarnes/Thought-Swap/README.md

 ## Contributing

 For general contribution guidelines see [CONTRIBUTING](CONTRIBUTING.md).
-To get started, it's as easy as 1, 2, 3:
+To get started, it's as easy as following the steps below:

 ### Step 1: Fork
 Fork the [core repository](https://github.com/VT-CHCI/Thought-Swap) and check